Iowa State University's Diversity and Inclusion Programming

 Since 2007, ISU Extension and Outreach has focused on forming community development initiatives with Latino communities across the State of Iowa.
 For more information regarding these initiatives review the Latino Business and Community Development website or contact Latino Outreach specialists, Jon Wolseth or Jill Sokness.

 African American Community Development Outreach Efforts

-On May 2, 2018, Extension and Outreach brought Kameron Middlebrooks onto its Community and Economic Development unit focusing on African and African American small businesses and nonprofits in and around Polk County, Iowa.
+On May 2, 2018, ISU Extension and Outreach brought Kameron Middlebrooks onto its Community and Economic Development unit focusing on African and African American small businesses and nonprofits in and around Polk County, Iowa.
 For more information about his work, please review this webpage on the Community and Economic Development website.